Artificial Intelligence in Material Engineering: A review on applications of AI in Material Engineering: Introduction:

-But these traditional methods can not be applied on huge datasets and takes considerable amount of time in processing.
-Also, DFT can not be applied in all types of randomly generated structures\cite{75}.
-With years of fervent learning and experimentation, researchers are able to collect huge data in the field of MSE, which brings the need of some modern tools and techniques for exploring the big data automatically.
-Artificial Intelligence (AI) is a wide spread area in computer science that leads the system to learn automatically from previous experience and improve the performance without programming it explicitly.
-The main idea is to let the computer learn without human involvement and take necessary actions.
-The learning process starts with observation of data in order to find out the hidden information and take future decisions wisely.
-A subset of AI is Machine learning (ML) which has the ability to outperform human capabilities.
-From last few years, with the increasing growth of experimental and simulation based dataset, ML has been widely used to gain deeper insight of the structure of a material.
-A handful of reviews have already been done in this context that covers the discussions on libraries that are generated based on experimental and simulation methods\cite{2}, ML methods that are specifically used for battery materials \cite{3}, ML algorithms for crystal structure prediction \cite{4} and AI models that are used in quantum materials.\cite{5}.
-A fruitful discussion on new discoveries on clean energy sector along with the state of the art procedures for organic, inorganic and nano materials have been discussed in \cite{40}.
-In the same work, high throughput virtual screening, genetic algorithms in synthesis of catalyst, ML algorithms in perovskite synthesis for photovoltaic are discussed.
-The challenges that are still found in automatic synthesis of inorganic and organic molecules, the autonomous laboratories fueled by AI algorithms for chemical synthesis, the techniques used for automatic and rapid characterization of materials, use of autonomous robots in the laboratories for speeding up the experimentation are also mentioned with state-of-the art works.
-Use of generative and discriminative neural networks in photonic devices, the types of dataset particularly used for electromagnetics and some of the dimensionality reduction techniques are elaborately discussed in \cite{41}.
-AI has stepped into the field of drug discovery as well.
-How the use of Graphics Processing Unit (GPU), Deep Generative Networks and transfer learning model have shown significant improvement in the field of drug discovery is discussed in the work of M Pandey et al\cite{42}.
-The GPU based systems are able to reduce the computational cost to a great extent in comparison to CPU in simulation of molecular dynamics.
-GPU specific quantum chemistry code such as TeraChem are developed for simulating the entire protein structure using DFT.
+A handful of reviews have already been made in the context of applications of AI in material engineering.
+For example, Kamal Choudhary et al. have discussed the available ML techniques and their libraries \cite{2}, Chi Chen et al. have discussed the ML methods that are specifically used for energy materials \cite{3}, Jonathan Schmid et al. have discussed the ML algorithms for crystal structure prediction \cite{4} and Valentin Stanev et al. have discussed the AI models that are used in quantum materials.\cite{5}.
+Daniel P Tabor and co-authors provided a fruitful discussion on discoveries in the clean energy sector along with the state-of-the-art procedures for organic, inorganic, and nanomaterials \cite{40}.
+Table \ref{table4} of the supplementary document contains the details of models that are built particularly in the field of organic, inorganic, energy storage, drug and pharmaceutical, and biomaterials.
+In the same work, high throughput virtual screening, genetic algorithms in the synthesis of catalysts, and ML algorithms in perovskite synthesis for photovoltaic are discussed.
+The challenges that are still found in the automatic synthesis of inorganic and organic molecules, the autonomous laboratories fueled by AI models for chemical synthesis, the techniques used for automatic and rapid characterization of materials, the use of autonomous robots in the laboratories for speeding up the experimentation are also mentioned with state-of-the-art works.
+The use of generative and discriminative neural networks in photonic devices, the types of datasets particularly used for electromagnetics, and some of the dimensionality reduction techniques are elaborately discussed by Jiaqi Jiang et al.\cite{41}.
+Mohit Pandey et al. have discussed the use of Graphics Processing Units (GPU), Deep Generative Networks, and transfer learning models have shown significant acceleration in the field of drug discovery \cite{42}.
+The GPU-based systems can reduce the computational cost to a great extent in comparison to the CPU in the simulation of molecular dynamics.
+GPU-specific quantum chemistry codes such as TeraChem are developed for simulating the entire protein structure using DFT.